8 Benefits of Senior Volunteer Programs

 While it may not pay in dollars, senior volunteering offers a person invaluable opportunities to stay engaged with the world by lending their time, talents and attention.

-Here are eight benefits for seniors that want to volunteer their time.
+Here are eight benefits for seniors who want to volunteer their time.

 1. Bringing generations together